 At 08:00hrs on the morning of the 3rd May 1945 a German delegation led by General Admiral von Friedeburg crossed the British lines north of Hamburg and were escorted to the Villa Möllering in Häcklingen, the Headquarters of General Miles Dempsey (Commander, British Second Army).

 The senior members of the German delegation:

 Admiral Hans-Georg von Friedeburg, General Eberhard Kinzel and Rear Admiral Gerhard Wagner

-The German delegation seen arriving at the Villa Möllering.
+The German delegations seen arriving at the Villa Möllering.

 Montgomery was advised by radio of their departure for his HQ and, on their arrival, they were made to wait in the open under a Union Jack that had been set up on a pole.
-When Montgomery appeared from his famous caravan he asked, through an interpreter: "Who are these men?" and, on receiving their answer, he asked, "What do they want?".
+When Montgomery appeared from his famous caravan he asked, through an interpreter: "Who are these men?" and, on receiving their answer, he barked, "I've never heard of them" and then asked, "What do they want?"

 Army Group Vistula was deployed north of Berlin in an area that would become part of the Russian Zone of Occupation.

 Montgomery would have nothing to do with German forces on his eastern flank as this was "Russian business".